GH-Shivam007/50DaysOfCode/approachDay9.md

     }
 };
 📈 Time & Space Complexity
-Time Complexity: O(log₁₀n)
-Space Complexity: O(log₁₀n) (due to number-to-string conversion)
+Time Complexity: O(log n), where n is the value of the input integer.

+Space Complexity: O(1) (constant space as no additional space is used except for variables).

 🧠 Insight
-This approach calculates the digit without generating the entire sequence.
-It’s a smart trick of skipping large chunks and narrowing down.
+This approach cleverly breaks down the problem into segments based on the number of digits in each group (1-digit numbers, 2-digit numbers, etc.).
+The nth digit is then determined by identifying which number contains it.

 🔁 Flowchart (Mermaid)
 mermaid
 Copy
 Edit
-flowchart TD
-    A[Start with n] --> B{n > digits in current group?}
-    B -- Yes --> C[Subtract digits, increase digit length]
+graph TD;
+    A[Start] --> B{Is n > digitInNum * end?};
+    B -->|Yes| C[Update n, digitInNum, start, end];
-    C --> B
+    C --> B;
-    B -- No --> D[Find number = start + (n-1)/digitLength]
+    B -->|No| D[Calculate the number containing nth digit];
-    D --> E[Convert number to string]
+    D --> E[Convert to string and return nth digit];
-    E --> F[Return (n-1) % digitLength char as int]
+    E --> F[End];
 🚀 Problem 2: Swapping Nodes in a Linked List
 🔍 Problem Statement
-You are given the head of a linked list and an integer k.
+Given the head of a singly linked list and an integer k, swap the k-th node from the beginning with the k-th node from the end.

+✅ Approach
+Traverse the linked list and store the nodes in a vector.

 Swap the values of the k-th node from the beginning and the k-th node from the end.

-✅ Approach

-Traverse the list and store node pointers in a vector.

-Access the k-th node and (n-k+1)-th node from the vector.

-Swap their values.

-Return the head.
+Return the head of the modified list.

 🧾 Code
 cpp
 Copy
 Edit